Duplicate content can be a huge SEO nightmare.

 If Google detects that you are deliberately trying to game the system by creating duplicate content, they may penalize your website with a lower search engine ranking:

-However, this is extremely rare and it only happens if your site is acting to being deceptive and manipulating search engine results:
+✅ However, this is extremely rare and it only happens if your site is acting deceptive and manipulating search engine results:

 It Can Waste Your Crawl Budget

-Crawl budget is the number of pages that a search engine will crawl on your website during a given time period.
+The crawl budget is the number of pages that a search engine will visit on your website during a given period.

-If you have duplicate pages, it’s likely that the search engine will crawl the same content multiple times, which is a waste of your crawl budget.
+If you have duplicate pages, the search engine will likely access the same content multiple times, which is a waste of your crawl budget.

 When Does Duplicate Content Happen?